Viranchi299/cis550-project/README.md

 npm install --save react

-Then, in the project directory, you can run:
+Then, in the project directory:

-npm start
+cd into the /client directory and type:

+**npm install**

+This will download all the required client-side dependencies, which are specified in package.json into the node_modules/ directory

 which would open http://localhost:3000 for you to view the visualizer in the browser.